google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 # Introduction

 Certificate Transparency aims to mitigate the problem of misissued certificates by providing append-only logs of issued certificates.
-The logs do not need to be trusted because they are publicly auditable.
-Anyone may verify the correctness of each log and monitor when new certificates are added to it.
-The logs do not themselves prevent misissue, but they ensure that interested parties (particularly those named in certificates) can detect such misissuance.
+The logs do not themselves prevent misissuance, but they ensure that interested parties (particularly those named in certificates) can detect such misissuance.
 Note that this is a general mechanism that could be used for transparently logging any form of binary data, subject to some kind of inclusion criteria.
 In this document, we only describe its use for public TLS server certificates (i.e., where the inclusion criteria is a valid certificate issued by a public certification authority (CA)).

 Each log contains certificate chains, which can be submitted by anyone.
 It is expected that public CAs will contribute all their newly issued certificates to